I. The Scriptures

 VII.
 The Church

-We believe the Church universal is made up of all believers from all times.
+We believe the Church universal is made up of all believers from

 We believe the local church was instituted by God after Christ’s ascension.
 The writings of the New Testament provide us with all necessary commands and patterns for the functioning of the local church.
 With this principle in mind, we believe the local church should worship God through the practice of biblical preaching, singing, praying, Scripture reading, baptism, communion, fellowship, the discipleship of believers, church discipline, and equipping believers for works of ministry.
 We believe families and people of all ages should worship together.

 We believe the local church has only two offices, pastor/elder and deacons.
 The pastors/elders are responsible for shepherding the local church as well as teaching and guarding the sound doctrine of Scripture.
 The deacons are responsible for serving with the pastors to meet the practical needs of the congregation.
 Following the New Testament, the church is to be led by a team of multiple equal pastors/elders and served by a team of multiple equal deacons.
 God has blessed both men and women with spiritual gifts, and both are essential for the proper functioning of His church; however, only qualified men are called to serve in the offices of pastor/elder or deacon.